JPatryk13/web-dev-site-2021/README.md

     - [x] HTML boiler template
     - [x] Referencing using Django templating language
   - [x] Test integration and correct for potential errors
-  - [ ] Create 2 or 3 dummy projects
+  - [x] Create 2 or 3 dummy projects
-  - [ ] Customise index view to return project list
+  - [x] Customise index view to return project list
-  - [ ] Customise index page to display project list
+  - [x] Customise index page to display project list
   - [ ] Create Hire and Contact forms
   - [ ] Customise views to process interaction with forms (development mode, data shall be outputted to the console)
+    - [ ] Index view - display form and the list of projects
+    - [ ] Hire me view - display form
+  - [ ] Create a seeder for tables (https://stackoverflow.com/questions/33024510/populate-django-database)
   - [ ] Customise templates to display forms
   - [ ] Customise image upload view to allow access only for super user
   - [ ] Edit admin.py to access image upload page from the admin page
   - [ ] Customise project view to return details about a particular project
+    - [x] Just project details
+    - [ ] Project details with links
   - [ ] Customise project template to display the project details
   - [ ] Find a way of sending emails from your website to your email (no need to apply currently, save it as a reference for the future)
 - [ ] Tests